ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

 ## Relationship to tables and rows

 This section contains more advanced information not usually needed to operate the system.

 However, a deeper understanding of the inner-workings might help when you need to access an @@name database directly using database tools.

-Generally, entity types, entities, and attributes are much like tables, rows, and columns. <br> Data of the entities is ultimately stored in the database in the form of tables and rows.

-There's one important distinction: entity types and entities are **object-oriented representation of table data**. <br> A technology called ORM (Object-Relational Mapping) is used to map between entities and tables.
+Generally, entity types, entities, and attributes are much like tables, rows, and columns.
+Data of the entities is ultimately stored in the database in the form of tables and rows.
+There's one important distinction: entity types and entities are **object-oriented representation of table data**.
+A technology called ORM (Object-Relational Mapping) is used to map between entities and tables.

-#### In order to better illustrate the difference between objects and tables, let's include some real-world tables and objects:
+In order to better illustrate the difference between objects and tables, let's include some real-world tables and objects:

 There's an entity type called 'Party'.

 It has two descendants (more specialized) entity types called 'Company' and 'Person'.

 'Party' is the more abstract and broad term, while 'Company' and 'Person' are just specializations.